 Shop for locally handmade Papier Mache masks or better yet attend a workshop

 Pass on the mass-produced masks and look for a real Venetian mask instead.
 You can find a few stores right next to the book store.
 Better yet visit a traditional atelier which has a mask workshop.
 Kids and adults will be guided step by step during the creation of your own mask.
 A blank real Papier Mache masks, colors, feathers, crystals, and everything you may need to create your masterpiece will be provided.
 They have even shipped the mask back home for you, these will make the best Venice souvenirs.

 Wearing masks has always been more than just simple fun for the Venetians, it is still a strongly felt tradition with deep cultural roots.
 Visiting Venice during the Carnival which happens during February is high on the list for me.
 Have you been?
 It is definitely high on the wishlist for me.
 You can find details about the balls, festivities, and details about the Carnevale here.

 Eat some Cicchetti

 We have eaten some of the worst meals in Venice – only because we didn’t plan for any sit-down meals upfront.
 There are many fancy places if you plan and book a table.
 We have gotten suckered into the menu toting people on the streets thinking it is authentic, only to find lackluster decor and pasta with watered down the sauce.
-The best thing to do is to eat some Cicchetti… Cicchetti is like Spanish tapas and cost €1 or 2 each.
+The best thing to do is to eat some Cicchetti… Cicchetti is like Spanish tapas and costs €1 or 2 each.
 They are typically eaten standing up and are the most authentic Venetian cuisine you can have.
 Look for Cicchetti bar that is filled with locals.
 You won’t find any menus, just point to a couple from the case of the day’s freshly made Cicchetti.

 Eat your weight in Gelato